beam-community/ex_machina/README.md

 end
 ```

-`MyApp.ArticleFactory` will be the first factory we will create.
-Create separate directory for factories, like `test/factories`.
+Main factory includes `MyApp.ArticleFactory`, so let's create it next.
+It might be useful to create separate directory for factories, like `test/factories`.
 Here is how to create a factory:

 ```elixir
 # test/factories/article_factory.ex